Porges/ways-to-play/src/articles/cards/ceki/index.md

 * {% gameref cholek-tiga %} (‘draw three’), a Malaysian game for two or three players[@BabaMalayDictionary p.
 214][@ChikiCards p.
 125]

+**Simple** gambling games:

+* {% gameref sampen %} is a gambling game from Java that requires no skill

 **Trick-taking** games:

-* {% gameref kertu-lima %} is a Javan game with unusual card rankings
+* {% gameref kartu-lima %} is a Javan game with unusual card rankings

 **Draw & discard** games (like Mahjong):